-In this post, we will discuss how we can publish an InfoPath form as a content type in SharePoint 2013 site.
-Once we publish an InfoPath form as a content type, then we can reuse the template in multiple SharePoint list or libraries in the site as well as in the child site of that SharePoint site.
+This SharePoint InfoPath tutorial explains how we can publish an InfoPath form as a content type in SharePoint 2013/2016/Online site.
+Once we publish an InfoPath form as a content type, we can reuse the template in multiple SharePoint list or libraries in the site as well as in the child site of that SharePoint site.

 The other thing you need to verify is whether State Service is already started or not.
 We can verify this from Central Administration.
-Go to Central Administration -> Application Management Then click on Manage Service Application which is under Service Application section.
+Go to Central Administration -> Application Management, Then click on the Manage Service Application which is under Service Application section.

 Now we can design our InfoPath form.